 This sentiment is understandable, these guns all look amazing and they all exist because they have proven useful and reliable.
 But here is what you have to keep in mind: these configurations all exist to serve as compliments to one another.
 The M16 series offers the best all-around ballistic performance on an open battlefield, but its extra length will be more difficult when moving in cramped spaces.
 The Mk 18 and its 10.5″ barrel are great in cramped spaces, but it produces skull-rattling concussion and loses a huge amount of velocity (which limits its effective range).
-The Recce and SPR fit more into an intermediate category, but their precision optics and stainless barrels make them more useful for precision and less useful for volume of fire (for more information about how barrel length and material affect performance, please read my post on barrels).
+The Recce and SPR fit more into an intermediate category, but their precision optics and stainless barrels make them less useful for volume of fire (for more information about how barrel length and material affect performance, please read my post on barrels).
 Everything is a trade off.
-It’s not a big deal, though, if the taxpayers are buying your weapons for you and you have a squad to outfit with a variety of weapons to compliment each other.
+It’s not a big deal if the taxpayers are footing the bill for you and you have a squad to outfit with a variety of weapons to compliment each other.
 It’s a different story if you have to buy them yourself and it may be the only rifle available to you in times of need.

 What does this mean to you?
 As I said before, a generalized weapon (such as the M16 or M4A1) will do reasonably well at any task you throw at them.
 The specialized weapon configurations really only shine when put in the hands of a skilled and practiced user.
 Put another way, a NRA high-master shooter will still shoot a chrome-lined M16A2 better than the average joe will shoot a fully customized national match rifle.
 Special parts and configurations only matter when comparing two skilled users who can take advantage of the capability.
 If you are a new shooter, you have not gained the skill and experience to even know how you will be employing your weapon, much less take advantage of the nifty gizmos you want to attach to it.